a) Authorized Borrowers:

 - CGTC Continuing Education students

-- Fort Valley State University cooperative agreement students
+- Students enrolled at Fort Valley State University

-- Georgia College & State University cooperative agreement students
+- Students enrolled at Georgia College & State University

-- Middle Georgia State College cooperative agreement students
+- Students enrolled at Middle Georgia State University

 Cooperative Library Agreements